-- (i) Above 25,000 ft. reduce speed to below 200 kts. - (ii) Close the throttle and HP cock.
-Check the DC volts. - (iii) Ensure that at least one LP pump and one cock are on and that the fuel pressure warning light is out. - (iv) Press the relight button whilst opening the HP cock. - (v) When the RPM start to rise, release the relight button; check that the JPT and oil pressure are within limits and that the fire warning light is out. - (vi) Switch the generator to NORMAL, check DC volts and generator warning light. - (vii) Switch on the engine air switch. - (e) If the engine RPM fail to build up within 30 seconds of pressing the relight button, release the relight button and close the HP cock immediately.
+(i) Above 25,000 ft. reduce speed to below 200 kts.

+(ii) Ensure that the throttle and HP cock are closed.
+Check the DC volts.

+(iii) Ensure that at least one LP pump and one cock are on and that the fuel pressure warning light is out.

+(iv) Press the relight button whilst opening the HP cock.(v) When the RPM start to rise, release the relight button; check that the JPT and oil pressure are within limits and that the fire warning light is out.

+(vi) When the RPM stabilise open the throttle slowly to the desired setting.

+(vii) Switch the generator to NORMAL, check DC volts and generator warning light.

+(viii) Switch on the engine air switch.

+(e) If the engine RPM fail to build up within 30 seconds of pressing the relight button, release the relight button and close the HP cock immediately.
 Another attempt may be made to relight the engine after allowing a period of two minutes for the engine to dry out and, if the height is critical, after descending to a lower altitude.
-If igniter failure is suspected check the appropriate fuse in the starboard fuse panel.
-(No. 289 port, No. 290 st'bd.)
+If igniter failure is suspected check the appropriate fuse in the ECP (No. 46 port, No. 81 starboard).